 Credit risk is the risk that an issuer of debt securities or another counterparty to an investment will not fulfill its obligation is commonly expressed in terms of the credit quality rating issued by a nationally recognized statistical rating organization such as Moody's, Standard & Poor's, and Fitch's.
-The rating of the LGIP as of September 30, 2009 was AAAf.
+The rating of the Local Government Investment Pool as of September 30, 2009 was AAAf.
 The LGIP terminated its rating service in December 2009 as the cost of the rating outweighed the benefit to the pool as a whole.
-The funds objectives and overall strategy and structure has not changed.
+The funds objectives and overall strategy and structure have not changed.